 But my pea shoots sure make me look ahead to late spring and early summer, when we’ll be harvesting the sweet, crunchy fruit (ok, vegetables) of our late winter labor.
-I found this image that I think captures so much of why I love to do this.

 I started my first garden just after my daughter turned one.
 I watched, delighted, as she grabbed and crunched away at sugar snap peas and realized that if kids can grow it, they will eat it.
 Harvesting, snacking, sharing, planting, learning, growing.
 So much of a garden is appreciated by children, if they just have the chance to be there at the right time.

 I’m looking forward to just-picked peas, and to the longer days with my family.
 I’m looking forward to watching my little boy, now not yet able to sit up reliably, pull himself along the sides of the raised beds.
 I’m looking forward to my daughter showing him the worms and the cherry tomatoes that are her favorites.

 I’m looking forward to that moment that happens in about the third week in August when, for just a second, there is nothing to do but overlook the garden, all filled-in and verdant, and try to decide what you might want to pick for dinner.